Published Papers

 Working Papers

-Court structure can influence the quality of judicial decision making, and a combination of term limits and subject-matter specialization in the federal bench could avoid billions of dollars in settlements of non-meritorious securities class action litigation matters.
+Court structure can influence the quality of judicial decision making, and a combination of term limits and subject matter specialization in the federal bench could avoid hundreds of millions of dollars in settlements of non-meritorious securities class action litigation matters every year.
 Using a variety of data related to securities class action lawsuits, I employ a structural model of expert decision making to estimate federal judges’ skill in appropriately identifying and dismissing non-meritorious strike suits and to examine how this skill increases with relevant experience and decreases with advanced age.
 In addition, I find that rule clarity plays a significant role in heightening the accuracy and predictability of judges’ decisions.
-Finally,
+Finally, I model counterfactual scenarios to derive the optimal length of judicial term limits and caseload for specialized subject-matter courts.
+I estimate that, if enacted concurrently with the Private Securities Litigation Reform Act in 1995, court structure interventions at these optimal levels could have avoided over $17.2 billion in non-meritorious settlements and returned $4.5 billion to shareholders in suits that were erroneously dismissed.

 A ‘New View’ of America’s Original Sin: Induced Innovation and Slavery in the Antebellum United States (working paper available at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4877471)